marcosrego-web/mr-utils/readme.txt

 == Changelog ==

 = 0.2.0 =
 * **Attention:** If you are starting with this version you are ready to go.
 If you are updating from a previous version, spacing and size options might have to be reselected and classes on Advanced section might have to be cleared, due to some needed core changes.
-It is advised to test and make the needes changes on a staging/local environment, or to only update the plugin when you are ready to do so.
+It is advised to test and make the needed changes on a staging/local environment, or to only update the plugin when you are ready to do so.
 * Dynamically add classes (instead of using *blocks.getSaveContent.extraProps*) for the interface to work with all core blocks, as suggested [here](https://github.com/WordPress/gutenberg/issues/36127#issuecomment-1106645202).
 * Improve explanation on the differences between "items per line" and "columns".
 * When using an automatic tabs navigation: Added fallback when the item does not contain child elements.